 Air quality data

-The Government's National Environmental Standards for Air Quality set different targets for different airsheds.
+Meeting the National Environmental Standards for Air Quality

 Additional monitoring data

-We also measure PM2.5 and other gaseous pollutants, such as carbon monoxide, sulphur dioxide and nitrogen dioxide.
-You can find these data at Land Air Water Aotearoa.
+We have also measured gaseous pollutants, such as carbon monoxide, sulphur dioxide and nitrogen dioxide which do not exceed the National Environmental Standards for Air Quality.
+You can find this data on the Land Air Water Aotearoa (LAWA) website.